F-Haferkorn/ogis-cxxloop-examples/README.md

 ## Overview ##

-This github-site is a testbed and discussion-ground for a *C++ core-language extension* based on the *cpp-preprocessor*.
+This github.com-site is a testbed and discussion-ground for a *C++ core-language extension* based on the *cpp-preprocessor*.

 Herein I present my work on the iteration related compound-group **LOOP**.